Nunzio03/Processing-Falling-Balls/README.md

 # Processing-Falling-Balls
-In this project i will use OOP to create some circles that feel gravity force
+In this project i'm going to use OOP to create some circles that feel gravity force